dseguy/php-error-messages/messages/named-parameter-$%s-overwrites-previous-argument.rst

    foo(1, a:1);

    // 1 is given to $a, by its position 0
-   // 2 is given to $a, by its name 'a' : this is a conflict
+   // 2 is given to $a, by its name 'a'.
+This is a conflict
    $args = [1, a => 2];
    foo(...$args); // error